Xiaohong-Deng/CarND-MPC-Project/README.md

 the vehicle system.
 Transform the coordinates before feeding them to `MPC::Solve`
 3. Tweaking time steps `N` and duration `dt`.
 Too large N will make computation expensive.
 Too small dt will essentially increase N given the horizon N*dt is fixed.
 If dt is set to a larger value during dt the surroundings of the vehicle may have changed such that the trajectory is no longer feasible.
 4. psi(t+1) - psi(t) < 0 is considered turning right.
 But the simulator considers that a positive value indicates turning right.
 For psi(t+1) - psi(t) = A*delta(t), we feed delta(t) to the simulator.
 So we need to flip the sign of delta(t) to preserve the correct steering angle.
+5. When incorporating latency we need to update new psi using steering angle fed by the simulator.
+That also requires sign flipping.
+Namely `steer_angle = -steer_angle` otherwise it will lead swinging waypoints fitted polynomial.

+[0]: ./sh-2018-04-11.png